 United Republic of Tanzania is a union of Tanzania Mainland and the Zanzibar islands.
 Zanzibar has similar challenges as Tanzania Mainland in the education system, as a high population growth has resulted in a lack of classrooms, teachers and text books.
 The the general learning outcome is lower than on Mainland but the government is making efforts to improve the quality of education.

-Many young men and women have difficulties in joining the work force – due to lack of skills, lack of work experience, and lack of work opportunities.
+Many young men and women have difficulties in joining the work force due to lack of skills and lack of work experience.
+To change this, Sweden supports vocational and entrepreneurship trainings.

-The strategy includes two results related to education:
+Tanzania is one of Sweden’s biggest recipients of support for education.
+The country strategy includes two results related to education:

 - Greater number of girls and boys who acquire basic knowledge and skills in school.

 - Greater number of young people who complete vocational education and training, including the ambition that at least 10,000 people find employment.

 Sweden’s support to the education sector is guided by improving the capacity of institutions and organizations to achieve the global sustainable goals on education (goal 4 and 5) in both the short and long term.
 Sweden has an active role in the development of the education system both on Mainland and on Zanzibar.
 A wide range of actors within the Tanzanian education sector such as the government of Tanzania, civil society, education researchers, and the private sector are partners in supporting improved education.

 - Quality - Improved learning outcomes for both children and adults specifically related to reading, writing and counting.

 - Gender equality – girls’ equal rights to education.